degenscotty/2DGameEngine/README.md

 ## InputManager

-Input is rather simple in PEngine.
+Input is rather simple in this Engine.
 I used arrays of bools.
 These get set to true if an SDL_event would trigger them ofcourse.

 ## SceneManager